 Are you looking for professional development to accelerate your career?

 CoachDiversity Institute has a diversity and sensitivity training program for you!
 CoachDiversity will arm you with the coaching tools needed to help you take action.
 Our coach training curriculum offers three pathways to learning valuable coaching techniques and skills.
 Simply click on the links above to learn more about our offerings, schedules and pricing to find your ideal program.

 ICF Accredited Programs

-All of our diversity and inclusion training programs are accredited by the International Coach Federation (ICF), which means that they fulfill all of the ICF’s educational and practicum requirements as well as supporting you through the entire ICF application process.
+All of our diversity and inclusion training programs are accredited by the International Coaching Federation (ICF), which means that they fulfill all of the ICF’s educational and practicum requirements as well as support you through the entire ICF application process.